These pages provide a general introduction to the 3.8m United Kingdom

 N.B.
 To obtain a printable version of any UKIRT web page

-this link is located at the bottom of the purple side-bar.
+use the link at the top of the lilac side-bar.

 Last Modification Date: 28-Mar-2003, Last Modification Author: Andy Adamson.